Pharmacy script. What to say

 You do not owe an explanation.
 Walk out, walk to a different street, and try another pharmacy.
 The risk of staying to “smooth things over” is higher than the risk of leaving.

-In the worst case — if a pharmacist threatens to call your family or the authorities — leave the pharmacy and the area immediately.
+In the worst case.
+If a pharmacist threatens to call your family or the authorities.
+Leave the pharmacy and the area immediately.
 This is rare, but it has happened.
 Do not return to that pharmacy.
 If you can, tell us so we can warn others.

 A closing note

 These scripts work because Iraqi pharmacy practice is mostly a transactional one.
-Most pharmacists are not your enemy, but they are also not your friend — they are people doing a job in a society that has made queer existence dangerous, and they are calculating their own risk just like you are.
+Most pharmacists are not your enemy, but they are also not your friend.
+They are people doing a job in a society that has made queer existence dangerous, and they are calculating their own risk just like you are.
 The script is a tool to make the transaction simple for both of you.
 Use it kindly.